 9.0.
 TAXES, LEVIES AND DUTIES

-Service Provider shall be solely liable for payment and shall pay all taxes including service tax, if any, fees or charges for the services rendered, customs duties, stamp duties, registration fees, taxes on property, levies, fees or charges generally applicable from time to time in India or in the Country where any activity mentioned in this Agreement is conducted.
-The taxes shall include all personnel and corporate taxes as well as all other taxes including service taxes arising out of this Agreement and shall be borne by the Service Provider, and the DGH shall have no liability in this regard.
+Service Provider shall be solely liable for payment and shall pay all taxes including service tax, if personnel and corporate taxes as well as all other taxes including service taxes arising out of this regard.